MetOffice/forest-lite/docs/index.md

 ## Open a file

 To quickly display a single file use the `open` command.
-This will start a server and open a browser tab with your data on display.
+This will start a server and open a browser tab with the contents of your file on display.

 ```sh
 forest_lite open ${name_of_file}